 Signatures of the two artists | lower right side

-In Hammerbrook is the penultimate round of our project UpTheWall been finished: One of the veterans of the writing scene was our guest from Bavaria and with his skills he has the last exterior facade of OZM HAMMERBROOKLYN embellished.
-Loomit was on the wall and, together with his assistant Bert, conjured up a beguiling trompe-l'oeil on the wall.
-It's just amazing how Loomit took up the local conditions in terms of content and integrated them into his work as motifs.
+In Hammerbrook is the penultimate round of our project UpTheWall been finished: One of the veterans of the writing scene was our guest from Bavaria and with his skills he has the last exterior facade of OZM HAMMERBROOKLYN embellished. loomit was on the wall and, together with his assistant Bert, conjured up a beguiling trompe-l'œil on the wall.
+It is simply unbelievable how Loomit has taken up the local conditions and integrated them into his work.
 Light, shadow, architecture and photorealistic moments combine to create an elaborate mural.
-And as one of the first to have Loomit also at the very top, on our roof, the first signs that are attached to the mural.
-We are very happy that with Loomits mural, all three outer facades can now unfold their full individual charisma.
+And Loomit was one of the first to set the first signs right up on our roof that are linked to the mural.
+We are very pleased that with Loomit's mural, all three external facades can now unfold their full individual charisma.

-So different the styles of the three legends Loomit, DAIM and Darco FBI her pieces have become so varied.
+As different as the styles of the three legends Loomit, DAIM and Darco FBI her pieces have become so varied.
 There is a lot to discover and admire on the walls.

 thanks a million Darco FBI, Loomit and DAIM!!!